WVURAIL/dspira/_posts/2022-07-11-setting-up-a-two-horn-interferometer.md

 ## Procedure for Setting Up a 2 Horn Interferometer

 Set up and run a two-horn interferometer with a Lime SDR and GNU Radio.
 The GNU Radio spectrometer programs write time-stamped data files once every integration time.
-The adding spectrometer is [Interferometer_SimpleSpectrometer_Adding.grc](https://raw.githubusercontent.com/WVURAIL/dspira-software/main/flowgraphs/interferometer_simpleSpectrometer_Lime_adding.grc).
+The adding spectrometer is [Adding interferometer (GRC)](https://raw.githubusercontent.com/WVURAIL/dspira-software/main/applications/interferometry/limesdr-adding.grc).
 Its data includes spectra for horns A and B, plus power spectra from their summed signals.
-The multiplying spectrometer is [Interferometer_SimpleSpectrometer_Multiplying.grc](https://raw.githubusercontent.com/WVURAIL/dspira-software/main/flowgraphs/interferometer_simpleSpectrometer_Lime_multiplying.grc).
+The multiplying spectrometer is [Multiplying interferometer (GRC)](https://raw.githubusercontent.com/WVURAIL/dspira-software/main/applications/interferometry/limesdr-multiplying.grc).
 Its data includes spectra for horns A and B, plus interference magnitude and phase.

 1. List of Equipment